How to use Chinese Medicine in your yoga practice

 Body Types // Imbalance // Constitution

-Within Chinese Medicine “the eight principles” are used to determine where one is out of balance.
-Through the eight principles, you can decide whether you want to create more yin or yang, whether you want to move excess or build up deficiency, and whether you want to cool the body down and clear heat, or heat the body up and clear cold.
-We go into more detail in my course Chinese Medicine for Yoga.
-In that course I’ll walk you though how to create classes based on where you’re out of balance.
+Within Chinese Medicine, “the eight principles” are used to determine where one is out of balance.
+Through the eight principles, you can decide whether you want to create more yin or yang, whether you want to move excess or build up deficiency, and whether you want to cool the body and clear heat or heat the body and clear cold.
+We go into more detail in my course, Chinese Medicine for Yoga.
+In that course, I’ll walk you through how to create classes based on where you’re out of balance.

-Another example, is doing a practice aimed at the lungs, chest, and arms if you tend toward metal element imbalances.
-This could be issues like long held grief, low self esteem, low immunity, and a history of asthma.
-In this case you could do gentle supported backbends and supported inversions.
+Another example is doing a practice focused on the lungs, chest, and arms if you tend toward metal-element imbalances.
+These could be issues like long-held grief, low self-esteem, low immunity, and a history of asthma.
+In this case, you could do gentle supported backbends and supported inversions.
 In that case, you would focus on the lung meridians.

 Chinese Medicine (and yoga) provide a holistic approach to health.
-There are so many ways to create more balance using Chinese Medicine in your yoga practice or yoga teaching.
+There are so many ways to create more balance in your yoga practice or when teaching yoga using Chinese Medicine.
 Step on the mat, check in and see what you need!

 Chinese Medicine for Yoga Online Training